Student Advisory Board on Legislation in Education (SABLE)

 At SABLE, students have the unique opportunity to follow up on proposals that were created during the Student Advisory Board on Education (SABE) conference in October.
 Though non-SABE delegates are also invited to attend SABLE, SABE delegates are highly encouraged to come to SABLE and present their refined proposals to the Assembly Committees on Education.

 All students should be able to participate, regardless of their financial situations.
 Schools are responsible for the registration costs, although some students do cover their own fees.
 We understand that time is limited, and we will work with you to ensure proper processing of payments.

 Many community groups will also be interested in sponsoring your work at the state level.
-Please refer to this fundraising guide used by delegates from the 2008 SABE program to obtain funding or check out a draft sponsorship letter.
+Please refer to this fundraising guide used by delegates to obtain funding or check out a draft sponsorship letter.
 Feel free to get in touch if you would like more help and guidance.

 CASC Contact Information

 Past SABLE Proposals